lasigeBioTM/BENT/docs/source/usage.rst

 If you want to use a custom knowledge base that is not included in the availabe options, it is necessary to have two text files: **terms.txt** and **edges.txt**.

-The file **terms.txt** is a list of the entries of the custm knowledge base with the format:
+The file **terms.txt** is a list of the entries of the custom knowledge base with the format:

 ::

-   ID:1 Entry 1
+   ID:1  Entry 1  Synonym1;Synonym2;Synonym3
    ID:2  Entry 2
-   ID:3 entry 3
+   ID:3  Entry 3  Synonym1;

+Where the first colum corresponds to the identifier defined in knowledge base, the second column corresponds to the text associated with the entry/concept, and the third columns corresponds to the text of the synonym(s) associated with the entry.

 **edges.txt** is a list of *is-a* (child-parent) relations between the entries of the **terms.txt** file: